spotlightpa/poor-richard/content/interactives/opioid-quiz.md

 +++
+published = 2025-03-19
+authors = ["Ed Mahon"]
-blurb = "Use our interactive tool to decide how opioid settlement funds should be spent in Pennsylvania — and compare your results to a secretive oversight board." description = "Use this interactive tool to share your views on what types of spending should be approved for Pennsylvania’s opioid settlement funds." extended-kicker = "News Quiz" feed-exclude = false image = "2025/03/01kx-72ws-8643-y2p4.jpeg" image-credit = "Daniel Fishel for Spotlight PA" image-description = "" internal-id = "OPIOIDQUIZ" kicker = "" layout = "blocks" modal-exclude = true no-index = true
+byline = "Ed Mahon of Spotlight PA" blurb = "Use our interactive tool to decide how opioid settlement funds should be spent in Pennsylvania — and compare your results to a secretive oversight board." description = "Use this interactive tool to share your views on what types of spending should be approved for Pennsylvania’s opioid settlement funds." extended-kicker = "News Quiz" feed-exclude = false image = "2025/03/01kx-72ws-8643-y2p4.jpeg" image-credit = "Daniel Fishel for Spotlight PA" image-description = "Illustration of people holding a gavel" internal-id = "OPIOIDQUIZ" kicker = "Health" layout = "blocks" modal-exclude = true no-index = true